Suzi picSuzi Taylor, Director

 (406) 994-7476

-Julia Wente serves as Program Coordinator I for the Science Math Resource Center.
-She supports various projects, primarily the Geospatial Skills Camps for Rural Montana Youth and the Quantum Education, Outreach and Workforce Development program.
+Julia Wente supports communication and coordination activities for SMRC, primarily the Geospatial Skills Camps for Rural Montana Youth and the Quantum Education, Outreach and Workforce Development program.
 Julia also coordinates MSU’s Citizen Science Network.
+Julia is particularly passionate about science communication and education, and empowering those in marginalized communities to engage in scientific endeavors.

 [email protected]